Connecting to prior knowledge

 Rich assessment task

-Have students work individually to write one or two sentences about any animal from the list above and where they saw it.
-Encourage students to refer to the charts just made and the word wall.
+Have students work individually to write one or two sentences about any animal from the book and where they saw it.
+Encourage students to refer to their lists and the word wall.
 The purpose for the writing is to add to the Crocodile Beat word wall.

 Responding to the text